Hayben25/notes/school/Gov 2306/Constitutional Safeguards and Federalism.md

 - Federalism: separation of powers between levels of government - state/federal
 - The addition of the Bill of Rights (1$^{st}$ 10 Amendments)

-# 2.8 Splitting up power to prevent abuse
+# 2.8-2.12 Splitting up power to prevent abuse

 - *Separate power* among competing groups with different agendas
+- The power of one group *balances* the power of competing groups
+- The competing interests force the groups to *check* each other's power
+- No one group or individual can dominate